-This rite was unusual in modern times. stories.
-When the script was developed, I had to do historical research.
-And those shuffles for soldiers of this company, which in ancient Rome were used in such cases by legionaries, were accepted.
-By the way, an important detail: the wooden parts, on which the German flags were flying, were much harder than the Soviet ones, from above they also had various figured tips from steel.
-And it was difficult for the soldiers to throw them along with the cloths in the western direction.
+This rite was unusual in modern history.
+When the script was being developed, we had to do some historical research.
+And those shuffles for the soldiers of this company were accepted, which in ancient Rome were used by legionnaires in such cases.
+By the way, an important detail: the wooden parts on which the German banners fluttered were much heavier than the Soviet ones, on top they still had various curly steel tips.
+And it was difficult for the soldiers to throw them along with the cloths in a westerly direction.

 Incidents have happened.
 So, Sergeant Fedor Legkoshnur, capable of carrying the standard of Hitler, suddenly refused this assignment, citing his refusal by not wanting to take the Fuhrer's flag in his hands.
 However, he was convinced that this was a very serious and important assignment.
 Writer Marietta Shaginyan briefly and simply described this episode: "Our heroes carry them, like brooms, facing the earth ...".

 During training, a mock-up of the Mausoleum was built on the field of the Central Aerodrome for the soldiers to work out techniques for carrying out Nazi banners and standards to its foot.

 To the sounds of marches, military equipment entered the square: heavy artillery, tanks, self-propelled guns, armored personnel carriers.
 The Victory Parade lasted two hours.

 By the way, just in 1945, the 4 parade was held on the Red Square in Moscow.